Hue and cry: History

-By the Statute of Winchester of 1285, 13 Edw.
-I statute 2. capitulum 4, it was provided that anyone, either a constable or a private citizen, who witnessed a crime shall make hue and cry, and that the hue and cry must be kept up against the fleeing criminal from town to town and from county to county, until the felon is apprehended and delivered to the sheriff.
-All able-bodied men, upon hearing the shouts, were obliged to assist in the pursuit of the criminal, which makes it comparable to the posse comitatus.
-It was moreover provided that "the whole hundred … shall be answerable" for the theft or robbery committed, in effect a form of collective punishment.
+By the Statute of Winchester of 1285 (13 Edw.
+1. St. 2. c.
+4), it was provided that anyone, either a constable or a private citizen, who witnessed a crime shall make hue and cry, and that the hue and cry must be kept up against the fleeing criminal from town to town and from county to county, until the felon is apprehended and delivered to the sheriff.
+All able-bodied men between the ages of fifteen and sixty, upon hearing the shouts, were obliged to assist in the pursuit of the criminal, which makes it comparable to the posse comitatus.
+It was moreover provided that "the whole hundred ... shall be answerable" for the theft or robbery committed, in effect a form of collective punishment.
 Those who raised a hue and cry falsely were themselves guilty of a crime.

+The hue and cry was utilised in medieval European towns and villages as a means of community policing.

-The oath of office for constables in Tennessee, USA specifically mentions that it is the duty of the constable to sound the hue and cry.
+The oath of office for constables in the United States state of Tennessee specifically mentions that it is the duty of the constable to sound the hue and cry.

 Etymology

-It is possible that the term is an Anglicization via Anglo-French of the Latin hutesium et clamor, meaning "a horn and shouting".
+It is possible that the term is an Anglicisation via Anglo-French of the Latin hutesium et clamor, meaning "a horn and shouting".
 Other sources indicate that it has always been a somewhat redundant phrase meaning an outcry and cry, though such "redundancy" is a feature of the legal doublet.
 "Hue" appears to come from the Old French huer, which means "to shout", and "cry" from Old French crier ("to cry").